 In order to get the most out of stay interviews, many rely upon an outside third party to conduct them.
 By doing so, they remain objective and drivers are comfortable sharing concerns or issues they are having with the organization, or with specific leaders, without feeling like it may reflect on them negatively.

-Data gathered from stay interviews should be used by organizations to not only make necessary and lasting changes to improve driver satisfaction and engagement, but to also understand where to more clearly set expectations with drivers about specific issues where they may not have been previously well defined.
-Companies find that common issues such as time at home, driver pay, and the driver manager communication processes, may not require major changes, but a better understanding by the drivers of what they can expect.
+Data gathered from stay interviews should be used by organizations to not only make necessary and lasting changes to improve driver satisfaction and engagement, but to also understand where to more clearly set expectations with drivers.
+Companies find that common issues such as time at home, driver pay, and the driver manager communication processes, may not require major changes, but just need more clear explanations.
 If both employer and driver are able to remain candid during these regularly scheduled interviews, both parties are able to maintain a clear understanding of what is expected from each other.

 Unfortunately, we do lose drivers, and when this happens, it’s important to understand their real reasons for leaving.
 When drivers leave, it is costly to the organization.
 This is why exit surveys are imperative.
 During an exit interview, companies are gathering data that indicate exactly what issues and concerns the driver had that pushed them to the point of leaving.